inferrinizzard/olympics-api/scripts/scraper/README.md

 #### Process

+1. Run `scraper/olympics-design/extractImageLinks.ts` to collect image urls and link to sports if possible
+2. Download image links to respective games dirs
+3. Manually match any unknown

+Misc:
 Extract svg from wikipedia infobox for each sport page (ie. _SPORT_ at the _YEAR_ _SEASON_ games) if exists Rely on Olympic designs for png if not
 Convert rasters to avif